GAKUEngine/gaku/README.md

 ----------------
 GAKU Engine is a full school and student management solution including student, staff, syllabus, course, class, exam management and more.
 It has a full grading system and offers templatable printable reports.
-Functionality can be enhanced and extended with extension modules.
-GAKU Engine also features a full API for integration with external services and clients.
+Functionality can be enhanced with extensions and can be integrated with external services and clients using the API.

 GAKU Engine is also:
 * Completely Open Source, Free as in Freedom, licensed under the GPL v3 and AGPL 3.